brennanpincardiff/rhiwbina_codeclub_projects/using_github.md

 Then go to the [Github repository](https://github.com/Rhiwbina-Library-Code-Club/rhiwbinalibcodeclub.github.io) for Rhiwbina Library Code Club webpage.

-Using the big green button fork this repository.
+Look at the repo and find the Fork button.
+Select this button and fork this repo into yourown area on Github.

 Make changes to the Markdown file or add code on a separate file.
-Some information on [Markdown](https://guides.github.com/features/mastering-markdown/)
+Some information on [Markdown](https://guides.github.com/features/mastering-markdown/).
+Preview the pages.

-Commit the changes to this file.
+When you are happy, commit the changes to this file.
+Commit requires you to add a comment about the changes you've made.

-Create a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to ask me (Paul) to pull the changes onto the Rhiwbina Library Code Club site.
+Repeat the editing and commit process until you have made some changes that you are happy with.

 Consider adding a page with some of your own code to showcase your work.
 I think these can be in html or markdown.

 Add a link to the front page so that users can find your page.

+Create a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to ask me (Paul) to pull the changes onto the Rhiwbina Library Code Club site.

 You might benefit from reading this [Introduction to Github](https://lab.github.com/githubtraining/introduction-to-github)